Frequently asked questions

 Over time, customer charges will increase, to meet the cost of delivering reliable and sustainable water services.

 The forecast cost increases are around a third less than increases likely if councils had continued to be responsible for water services, because of greater borrowing capacity and efficiency gains, but will still present a challenge for many households.
-Tiaki Wai will have a policy for supporting residential customers facing genuine financial hardship.
+Tiaki Wai has a policy for supporting residential customers facing genuine financial hardship.

 The installation of residential water meters in future will allow charging to reflect water usage, but this is several years away.

-Updated figures will be provided before 30 June 2026.
 The first Tiaki Wai bill for water services is due to be sent in late July/early August 2026.

 The rates rebate scheme is operated by the Department of Internal Affairs and administered by councils on behalf of DIA.